cybozu-go/sabakan/README.md

     Sabakan provides API to change server status for life-cycle management.

+* Asset management

+    In order to help initialization of client servers, sabakan can work as a file server from which clients can download assets via HTTP.

 * Logs

     To track problems and life-cycle events, sabakan keeps operation logs